 I'm currently licensed but I'd like to add a license from another state.
 How do I know which states are reciprocal with mine?

 States vary with the rules for license transfers and reciprocity, and some are easier than others.
 You'll need to know how long you have had the license currently, whether it is active, inactive or expired, and what type (Salesperson, Broker, Broker Associate, etc).
 Once you have this information, check with the new state's Division of Real Estate to see what they will require for you to earn the license there.

-a.
 States vary with the rules on reinstating inactive or expired licenses.
-You should be able to contact your state’s Division of Real Estate to confirm what you need, as it tends to differ based on how long you have been inactive/expired and what type of license you held.
+You should be able to contact your state's Division of Real Estate to confirm what you need, as it tends to differ based on how long you have been inactive or expired and what type of license you held.

-Learn about the required state exam to obtain a real estate license.
+Learn about the required state exam that you must pass to get licensed.

-In real estate, most states require students to pass two sections of material in order to earn that first level real estate license.
-You will need to pass both the National and State-specific parts of the exam—all of which will be covered in our coursework.
+In real estate, most states require students to pass two sections of the test in order to earn that first level real estate license.
+You will need to pass both the National and State-specific parts of the exam – all of which will be covered in your pre-license coursework.

 Hooray!
 VanEd will provide you with the state license application or the appropriate directions from your state's Division of Real Estate to proceed with getting the license finalized.

 Failing the State Exam can be disheartening, but in this unlikely event you will be able to retest usually right away, and you will have complete access to your course work and Exam Prep to re-prepare.
 Instructors can also help you go over areas where you need review.
 But as long as you have kept up your scores (80% and higher!) in the course and gone through the available prep exams with good scores, you should pass without a problem!

 Enrollment in Online Courses